CynthiaLiu0805/BridgeChlorideExposurePredictor/README.md

 The web interface is built using Vue and its dependencies are installed locally via npm.
 No global Vue installation is required.

+### Node
+Node.js provides a JavaScript runtime environment to execute the JavaScript code outside of a web browser.

+To install node in Windows using the [Installer](https://nodejs.org/en/download).
+To install on a Mac, use the [Installer](https://nodejs.org/en/download) or `brew install node`.

 ### Make
 This project use [make](https://www.gnu.org/software/make/manual/make.html#Overview) as an access for running the software.

-To install make in windows, you can do
+To install make in Windows, you can do
 `winget install ezwinports.make` in PowerShell. \
 To install make in mac, do `brew install make` if you have [Homebrew](https://brew.sh/) installed.
 It is also available in other package managers. \
 After installation, restart PowerShell or Terminal to make it work.

 ## How to Start

-1. Download and unzip the zip file of this repo.
-2. Open the command line terminal (for mac) or PowerShell (for windows).
+1. Open the command line terminal (for mac) or PowerShell (for windows).
+2. Clone this repo via `git clone` in your folder of choice
+3. `cd` into the repo (`BridgeChlorideExposurePredictor` by default)
-3. Activate the Python virtual environment as procedures above in [Python Setup](#python-virtual-environment-recommended).
+3. Activate the Python virtual environment following the procedure above in [Python Setup](#python-virtual-environment-recommended).
 4. Do `make requirements` in the root folder of this repo to install the libraries and dependencies.
 5. Do `make database` to generate the chloride exposure database.
 6. Do `make web` to run the software on the local machine.
 7. You should see the message from terminal saying that the software is running successfully in localhost.
-Usually it is http://127.0.0.1:5000 but it might differ from machines.
+Usually it is http://127.0.0.1:5000 but it might differ on your machine.

 ### Alternative ways to run
 If the above method does not work, you can try the following in the root folder of this repo: